-Twin Lakes is a 6 mile lightly trafficked out and back trail located near Maupin, OR that features a lake and is rated as moderate.
+Twin Lakes Trail is a 7.1 mile lightly trafficked loop trail located near Maupin, OR that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A well-hidden hike in the Mt.
 Hood Wilderness that offers peaceful lakeside views.
 This trail includes two lakes: Lower Twin Lake, and Upper Twin Lake.
 From the parking lot, take a short, half-mile jaunt on the Pacific Crest Trail, then break off.
 Lower Twin Lake is about 1.5 miles in, and Upper Twin Lake is another mile beyond.
 Both lakes offer breathtaking views.